-PEFA Climate Indicator Data required Data sources Time period CRPFM-4.
-Legislat ive scrutiny 4.1.
-Legislative scrutiny of budget Budget and budget documents reviewed by legislature, including report on fiscal risks Details of matters covered by the legislature's review, such as records of meetings, findings and committee reports Records of legislative sessions and decisions Report on climate-related risks Public consultation and corresponding report Legislature committees, corroborated by advocacy, civil society, and interest groups Budget director, secretary or chair of budget committee(s) of legislature, corroborated by advocacy, civil society, and interest groups Last budget and budget documentation submitted to the legislature 4.2.
-Legislative scrutiny of audit and evaluation reports CRPFM-5.
-Climate Records of hearings and audit reports for the last three completed fiscal years Records of attendance at hearings, particularly concerning the audited entities and Supreme audit institution Legislature committees, corroborated by advocacy, civil society, and interest groups Internal and/or external audit reports Last audit reports or evaluation reports submitted to the legislature.
-For Element 2: audit report on end-of-year financial report.
-5.1.
-Climate- related provisions in regulatory framework for public investment management Regulatory framework for public investment management Ministry of finance/planning Agency in charge of public investments, if any Audit reports Last completed fiscal year 5.2.
-Climate- responsive provisions for project appraisal List of approved/ongoing investment projects with relevant data to identify them as 'major' National guidelines to conduct economic analysis Economic analysis documentation of approved/ongoing major investment projects Documentation of the economic analyses review process by an agency other than the sponsoring agency Documented publication of economic analyses results Ministry of finance/planning Line ministries and agencies Agency in charge of public investments, if any National guidelines to conduct economic analysis Economic analysis of investment projects Last completed fiscal year 5.3.
-Climate- responsive provisions for project selection List of approved/ongoing investment projects with relevant data to identify them as 'major' Documentation of government's central review of major investment projects before inclusion of projects in the budget Documentation on publication and adherence to standard criteria for project selection Details of standard criteria for project selection Ministry of finance/planning Line ministries and agencies Agency in charge of public investments, if any Last completed fiscal year

-PEFA Climate Indicator Data required Data sources Time period 5.4.
-Reporting from entities in charge of implementation CRPFM-6.
-Climate Rules and procedures that regulate reporting by EBUs and PCs Performance contracts/statements of corporate intent End-of year reports Department in charge of monitoring reporting from EBUs Department in charge of monitoring reporting from PCs Last completed fiscal year 6.1.
-Climate- responsive non- financial asset management Register(s) of fixed assets, possibly with information on their usage and age Register(s) of land, possibly with information on their usage Register of subsoil assets where relevant, possibly with information on their usage Asset management agency, if any Agency in charge of land management; agency in charge of subsoils Budget and extrabudgetary units holding nonfinancial assets Last completed fiscal year
+EFA Climate Indicator Data required Data sources Time period 4.2.
+Legislative scrutiny of audit and evaluation reports Records of hearings and audit reports for the last three completed fiscal years Records of attendance at hearings, particularly concerning the audited entities and Supreme audit institution Legislature committees, corroborated by advocacy, civil society, and interest groups Internal and/or external audit reports Last audit reports or evaluation reports submitted to the legislature.
+For Element 2: audit report or end-of-year financial report. - sive public investment management M:-: 5.1.
+Climate-related provisions in regulatory framework for public investment management Regulatory framework for public investment management Ministry of finance/planning Agency in charge of public investments, if any Audit reports Last completed fiscal year 5.2.
+Climate-responsive provisions for project appraisal List of approved/ongoing investment projects with relevant data to identify them as 'major' National guidelines to conduct economic analysis Economic analysis documentation of approved/ongoing major investment projects Documentation of the economic analyses review process by an agency other than the sponsoring agency Documented publication of economic analyses results Ministry of finance/planning Line ministries and agencies Agency in charge of public investments, if any National guidelines to conduct economic analysis Economic analysis of investment projects Last completed fiscal year 5.3.
+Climate-responsive provisions for project selection List of approved/ongoing investment projects with relevant data to identify them as 'major' Documentation of government's central review of major investment projects before inclusion of projects in the budget Documentation on publication and adherence to standard criteria for project selection Details of standard criteria for project selection Ministry of finance/planning Line ministries and agencies Agency in charge of public investments, if any Last completed fiscal year 5.4.
+Reporting from entities in charge of implementation Rules and procedures that regulate reporting by EBUs and PCs Performance contracts/statements of corporate intent End-of year reports Department in charge of monitoring reporting from EBUs Department in charge of monitoring reporting from PCs Last completed fiscal year CRPFM-6.
+Climate-respon sive non-financial asset management • 6.1.
+Climate-responsive non-financial asset management Register(s) of fixed assets, possibly with information on their usage and age Register(s) of land, possibly with information on their usage Asset management agency, if any Agency in charge of land management; agency in charge of subsoils Last completed fiscal year.